htylab/SubcorticalBrainSeg/README.md

 #### This repo is for methods describing in the paper.
 Weng JS, Huang TY, “Deriving a robust deep-learning model for subcortical brain segmentation by using a large-scale database: Preprocessing, reproducibility, and accuracy of volume estimation” (2022), NMR in Biomedicine

+* This repo is only for GPU-based segmentation.
-#### For updated models, please visit: https://github.com/htylab/tigerbx
+* For updated models or CPU-based segmentation, please visit: https://github.com/htylab/tigerbx

 # Automated subcortical brain segmentation pipeline